 This rigorous organization allows the molecule to be duplicated very easily.

-Of course, humans are all part of the same species with a very large number of similarities in the structure of nucleotides.
+Of course, human beings are all part of the same species with a huge number of similarities in nucleotide structure.
 However, our extraordinary diversity is rooted in minute variations .

-These variations between individuals are called polymorphisms, and analyzing a DNA sample allows us to observe these variations and compare them.
-Taking two individuals at random, we find about 1 variation every 1200 nucleotides.
+These variations between individuals are called polymorphisms and the analysis of a DNA sample allows us to observe these variations and compare them.
+By taking two individuals at random, we find about 1 variation every 1200 nucleotides.

-There are two types of variations depending on the coding or non-coding area of DNA.
+There are two types of variations depending on the coding or non-coding region of DNA.

-- When the polymorphic variation is in a coding zone, the variation is visible on the protein of the locus (structure of the nucleotides in amino acid and the amino acids in protein)
+- When the polymorphic variation is in a coding region, the variation is visible on the protein of the locus (structure of the nucleotide in amino acid, and the amino acids in protein)

-- When the polymorphic variation is in a non-coding zone, the variation is visible by the number of repetitions of the nucleotides.
-We then speak of length polymorphism.
+- When the polymorphic variation is in a non-coding area, the variation is visible by the number of nucleotide repeats.
+This is called length polymorphism.

-The length polymorphism are repetitive sequences of nucleotides which can be repeated several times in a row such as for example the group: AAGTA which can vary from one person to another and thus be repeated 11 times in one person, 14 times in a second person or 15 times in a third.
+Length polymorphisms are repetitive sequences of nucleotides which can be repeated several times in a row like the group: AAGTA which can vary from one person to another and thus be repeated 11 times in one person, 14 times in a second person or 15 times at a third.

-The term used to refer to the variations between individuals is " Allele ".
+The term used to refer to the variants between individuals is “ Allele ”.

 During an analysis, an individual will each have two alleles for each genetic trait.
 One allele representing the variant present on the paternal chromosome and one allele representing the variant present on the maternal chromosome.

-A repeating polymorphism sequence consisting of a minimum of 10 nucleotides is commonly referred to as VNTR (Variable Number Tandem Repeats) or minisatellite .
+A repeating polymorphism sequence is composed of a minimum of 10 nucleotides.
+For this, it is commonly called VNTR (Variable Number Tandem Repeats) or minisatellite .

-A polymorphism sequence which repeats with a small number of nucleotides, one then speaks of STR (Short Tandem Repeat) or microsatellite .
+A polymorphism sequence that repeats with a small number of nucleotides (less than 10), we then speak of STR (Short Tandem Repeat) or microsatellite .

-Short STR-like sequences have come to dominate genetic analysis because of their advantages:
+Short STR-like sequences have finally established themselves in genetic analysis because of their advantages:

-- they are numerous (approximately 50,000 sequences of this type in human DNA)
+- they are numerous (about 50,000 sequences of this type in human DNA)

-On the other hand, they sometimes suffer from a limited polymorphism.
+On the other hand, they sometimes suffer from limited polymorphism.

-The first step in a genetic analysis is the extraction and purification of DNA .
-To do so, it is necessary in a way remove the DNA molecule from its support and dissolve any substances that could interfere with the progress of the analysis.
-The scientists then immerse the sample in an aqueous medium which will eliminate all external substances to ultimately only retain the DNA molecule.
+The first step in genetic analysis is DNA extraction and purification .
+To do this, you have to somehow unhook the DNA molecule from its support and dissolve the substances that could interfere with the progress of the analysis.
+The scientists then immerse the sample in an aqueous medium which will eliminate all the external substances to finally retain only the DNA molecule.

-Depending on the type of analysis, STR sequences are carefully chosen and cut with a natural protein: Restriction Enzyme .
+Depending on the type of analysis, the STR sequences are chosen and carefully cut with a natural protein: the restriction enzyme .

-Restriction enzymes are special proteins because they come from bacteria and have the ability to cut DNA molecules at the level of specific sequences depending on the enzyme chosen.
-They are therefore tools widely used in genetic engineering and in biology laboratories.
+Restriction enzymes are particular proteins, because originating from bacteria, they have the ability to cut DNA molecules at specific sequences depending on the enzyme chosen.
+They are therefore widely used tools in genetic engineering and in biology laboratories.

-PCR amplification is carried out with the mixture of the following active ingredients:
+PCR amplification is done with the mixture of the following active ingredients:

 - Additional nucleotides